 Notable benefits of using Kotlin include:

-Writing less code: Kotlin allows writing less code, while the code is also more readable and the syntax is considerably improved.
-Less code means better chances at producing fewer bugs.
-In fact, when the language is taking care of certain repetitive aspects, you as a developer will have more time to focus on the more important parts of writing code.
+Writing less code: Kotlin allows writing less code while keeping the code more readable and improving the syntax.
+Less code means better chances of producing fewer bugs.
+In fact, when the language takes care of certain repetitive aspects, you, as a developer, will have more time to focus on the more important parts of writing code.

 Playing well with Java: Kotlin is fully compatible with Java, providing developers with all Java frameworks, tools, and libraries to produce clear and concise code.
-Android engineers can now use both languages to build their mobile applications while also having the functionality to migrate their apps from Java to Kotlin as well.
+Android engineers can now use both languages to build their mobile applications and migrate their apps from Java to Kotlin.

-Solving developer challenges: Kotlin was created to solve real-world industry challenges—most notably those that were in some way affected by the complexity of Java.
+Solving developer challenges: Kotlin was created to address real-world industry challenges—most notably those affected by Java's complexity.
 JetBrains considered the alternatives, weren’t satisfied with what they had to work with at the time, and created their own solution – Kotlin.

-Offering more safety: Kotlin is semantically constructed in such a way that prevents mistakes from occurring during the application execution.
-This means that Kotlin offers more safety compared to Java.
+Offering more safety: Kotlin is semantically constructed in such a way that it prevents mistakes from occurring during the application execution.
+This means that Kotlin offers greater safety than Java.

 Offering business benefits: applications built with Kotlin are easier and simpler to maintain.
-On top of that, Kotlin code is also more concise, which translates to faster coding time and less code overall.
+On top of that, Kotlin code is more concise, which translates to faster coding time and less overall code.
 Switching from Java to Kotlin can sometimes lead to cutting out at least 40% of lines from your existing code.
-There is also an automatic converter from Java to Kotlin, which also saves additional time as well.
+There is also an automatic converter from Java to Kotlin, which saves additional time.
 The rising popularity of Kotlin will make it easier to migrate your application from one platform to another if the need arises.

 Java